-- Consider keeping a patch kit or can of sealant for flat tires and/or extra inner tube if wheelchair or scooter is not puncture proof.
+- Consider keeping a patch kit or can of sealant for flat tires and/or an extra inner tube if the wheelchair or scooter is not puncture-proof.

 - Keep an extra mobility device such as a cane or walker, if you use one.

 - If you use a seat cushion to protect your skin or maintain your balance, and you must evacuate without your wheelchair, take your cushion with you.

 Tips for individuals who may need behavioral support:

 - Plan for children with disabilities and people including individuals who may have post-traumatic stress syndrome (PTSD), and who may have difficulty in unfamiliar or chaotic environments.

 - This may include handheld electronic devices loaded with movies and games (and spare chargers), sheets and twine or a small pop-up tent to decrease visual stimulation in a busy room or to provide instant privacy, headphones to decrease auditory distractions, and comfort snacks and toys that meet needs for stimulation.

 - At least a week-long supply of prescription medicines, along with a list of all medications, dosage, and any allergies